 Optional for a linear disk group.
+Prohibited for a virtual disk group.
 Sets the new owner: controller A or B.

 CAUTION Before changing the owning controller for a linear disk group, you must stop host I/O to its volumes.
 Volume mappings are not affected.